 Sober Rides — The Texas Department of Transportation (TxDOT) launched this website to provide Texans with an easy way to find safe options for getting home.
 You can enter your current address and call nearby cab companies, take pedicabs, or find local public transportation options.
 You can also phone a friend or use social media websites such as Twitter and Facebook to find rides.

 Misdemeanor DWI Court Program | Tarrant County — Visit this website to learn more about the Misdemeanor DWI Court program in Tarrant County, post-plea misdemeanor probation offered through CSCD that is not a diversion program.
 The Misdemeanor DWI Court Program offers offenders outpatient treatment (inpatient treatment if necessary) with intensive supervision that is judicially supervised.
 Participants enter into treatment and are required to attend all therapeutic rehabilitative activities, with attendance monitored by Community Supervision Officers assigned to the Misdemeanor DWI Court program.

 Find A Tarrant County Defense Attorney for your First DWI | Law Offices of Richard C. McConathy

 Were you or your loved one arrested for your first DWI in Fort Worth or another community in Tarrant County?
 Make sure that you are quick to retain legal counsel.

-The Law Offices of Richard C. McConathy will work tirelessly to help you achieve the most favorable possible outcome to your case.
-Call (817) 422-5350 or contact us online to schedule a free consultation.
+The Law Offices of Richard C. McConathy will work tirelessly to help you achieve the most favorable possible outcome for your case.
+Call (817) 422-5350 or contact us online to schedule a consultation.